Bachelor's – 31st January 2018

 Step 1 - Application form

 - proof of completed secondary (high) school education (if applicable)

 - copy of your records from your current (previous) undergraduate school

 Step 2 - Portfolio of works - 15 A3/Landscape pages

 - essay in English (motivation letter) of 400–500 words, in which you introduce yourself, your choice of field and your motivation for studying architecture

-- image content: your architecture design projects from your time at undergraduate school
+- image content: your architecture design projects and/or drawings, sketches, photography work, sculpture display, etc.

 The portfolio must be one PDF file of not more than 10 MB (alternatively, numbered JPEG files in one .zip directory of not more than 10 MB in total).